Swan Youth Project, Paradise Road, Downham Market, Norfolk, PE38 9JE | t. 01366 386259

 Project Manager and CEO

 Anna has been at the centre since 2018 and has many years experience of working with young people and families both in Norfolk and Bedfordshire.
 She originally trained as a dance teacher and has always been focused on working within the community.
-She has since gained qualifications in mental health and parental support and is an Assessor.
+She has since gained qualifications in Social Care, is a Trauma Informed Practitioner and an Assessor.
 She is also trained as a Family Group Conference Co-Ordinator.
 Anna is the project Designated Safeguarding Lead.

 Rhiannon Eagle